• Skip to primary navigation

 • Turn the dough out onto your work surface and divide in half, shaping each half into a disc about 1 inch thick.

-• Working with half the dough at a time, roll the dough out to about ¼" thickness between two sheets of waxed paper or parchment.
+• Working with one disc of dough at a time, roll the dough out to about ¼" thickness between two sheets of waxed paper or parchment.
 Cut the dough into your desired shapes (I chose a 2.5-inch fluted round cutter).
 Place the cut-outs on the prepared cookie sheets, and place in the freezer for 20 minutes before baking.

 • Preheat the oven to 375° F. Bake the cookies for 7-9 minutes, or until just barely golden at the edges.
 Allow the cookies to cool on the pan for at least 10 minutes before removing to a wire rack to cool completely.